neolorrnoke/hackson/README.md

   "access_token"

 Next thing
-To apply for an AWS account, you can use the service for free for one year, Upload the previously modified code to the AWS's lambda, and configure the api gateway to be associated with it to listen to the alarm information uploaded from the Meraki dashboard.
+download Python's requests library or use zip file "code-0809-1.zip" Compressed together with "dingtalk.py", "lambda_function.py", "wechat_work_webhook.py" and upload to lambda

 Finally
+To apply for an AWS account, you can use the service for free for one year, Configure the api gateway to be associated with Lambda to listen to the alarm information uploaded from the Meraki dashboard.
 Fill in your AWS api gateway address into the Meraki dashboard alert webhook.